Benjamin1395/RestFulServicesLAB/README.md

 <html>
 <body>
 	<h1>RestFulServicesLAB</h1>
-	<p>Repository that contains all the information to deploy correctly the Restful Services Laboratory</p>
+	<p>Repository that contains all the information to deploy correctly the Restful Services Laboratory and also the slides that we use on the laboratory</p>
 	<p>To execute everything correctly you just need to :</p>
 	<ul>
 		<li>Clone and download zip project.</li>